dwyl/learn-tdd/README.md

 # Learn TDD

-A brief introduction to Test Driven Development (TDD) in JavaScript
+A brief introduction to Test Driven Development (TDD) in JavaScript for people who want writer better code.

 ## Why?